cloudmesh/cloudmesh-pi-burn/cm-pi-burn.md

 # cm-pi-burn

-WARNING: This program is designed fro a rasperry pi and must not be executed on your laptop
+WARNING: This program is designed for a Raspberry Pi and must not be executed on your laptop

 ## Setup a Master Raspberry Pi